 Bags should either fit on your lap or be able to sit on the floor between your feet and should not be placed on an open seat.

-If you've put your bike on a rack aboard the train, consider taking your it off the rack at the station just before your final stop so you can exit quickly.
+If you've put your bike on a rack aboard the train, consider taking it off the rack at the station just before your final stop so you can exit quickly.

-Rules and Emergencies On the Phoenix Trains
+Rules and Emergencies

 All riders must have their transit passes accessible at all times.
 Police officers and transit officials patrol METRO light rail cars at random to survey passengers to make sure they have valid passes.
 Those that don't face penalties that could include a fine of up to $500.